felipefialho/coding-style/README.md

 .nav_item { ... }
 ```

 Dashes serve as natural breaks in related class.
-Prefix classes based on the closest parent or base class.
+Prefix class based on the closest parent or base class.

 ```css
 /* Good */